2025–26 Abahani Limited Dhaka season

-The 2024–25 season is Abahani Limited Dhaka's 18th consecutive season in the Bangladesh Football League and 51st overall season in the top flight of Bangladeshi football.
-In addition to the domestic league, Abahani Ltd. Dhaka will participate in the season's edition of the AFC Challenge League, Federation Cup and Independence Cup.
-This season coveres the period from 1 May 2025 to 1 June 2026.
+The 2025–26 season is Abahani Limited Dhaka's 18th consecutive season in the Bangladesh Football League and 51st overall season in the top flight of Bangladeshi football.
+In addition to the domestic league, Abahani Ltd. Dhaka will participate in the season's edition of the AFC Challenge League, and the Federation Cup.
+This season covered the period from 1 May 2025 to 1 June 2026.